 professional investors will look at investments differently to retail investors.
 This should not come as a surprise.
 The chef at an expensive restaurant will improbably prepare a meal in the same was as you or I- hence why we are willing to pay a premium to taste their expertise.
 DCSR, as it is often called, stands for Debt Service Coverage Ratio.
 If the word “debt” sends a shiver down your spine then you are in the right place- especially if you are considering a real estate investment financed using the bank’s money.
 We all know what happens when you can’t pay your debts…

-When you take an investment property proposal to your bank manager, they will likely ask you for a series of documents (rent-roll, tear sheet, value appraisal etc.) and tell you that they will get back to you in a number of weeks with a decision on whether or not they are willing to lend on it, and if so, how much.
+When you take a Japanese real estate investment proposal to your bank manager, they will likely ask you for a series of documents (rent-roll, tear sheet, value appraisal etc.) and tell you that they will get back to you in a number of weeks with a decision on whether or not they are willing to lend on it, and if so, how much.
 It is highly probable that DSCR will be one of the calculations that they use in the underwriting process.
 In short the DSCR is is the net operating income divided by total debt service cost.

 NOTE: To approve your loan, the bank will likely require a DCSR of 1.15 or above.

 So what does this mean?
 Lets imagine that Net Operating Income (NOI) is 3,000,000 JPY a year and the total debt service is 2,000,000 JPY per year.
 In this case the DSCR would be 3,000,000/2,000,000, which equals 1.5.
 This may sometimes be shown as 1.5x, indicating that NOI covers debt service 1.5 times over.
 Would the bank be happy?
 Yes.
 Probably.

 In short, the DSCR metric illustrates the degree of coverage offered by the cash-flow to cover the debt owed on the project.
 Where you have to be careful, is in calculating your NOI…

 Problems with calculating your net operating income and net rate of return…